-Table 6.14 Slave SMBus Address When a Static Address is Selected (Part 2 of 2)
+Table (14 Clave CMDue Address When a Statis Address is Selected (Dort 2 of 2) Table 6.14 Slave SMBus Address When a Static Address is Selected (Part 2 01 2)

 SMBus Transactions

 The slave SMBus interface responds to the following SMBus transactions initiated by an SMBus master.
 See the SMBus 2.0 specification for a detailed description of these transactions.